ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_EnDat/uz_EnDat.rst

 There are multiple functions and settings used to control the IP-Core.
 The most basic way of controlling the IP-Core is the controlword.

-Table *Controlword* shows the content of the controlword to the IP-Core.
+Table *Controlword* shows the content of the controlword to

 .. csv-table:: EnDat22 IP-Core controlword
-   :file: uz_EnDat_controlword.csv
+  :file: ./uz_EnDat_controlword.csv
   :widths: 25 25 75 50
   :header-rows: 1
   :align: center

 An exemplary control word would look like this: *0xB407* for an 25-Bit EnDat22 Sensor.

-The sensor operating frequency is set by a divider variable.
+The sensor operating frequency is set by a divider variable, ``uz_EnDat_frequency`` with the alias ``uz_EnDat_frequency_selector``.
+The following operating frequencies are supported by this IP-Core:

+.. doxygenenum:: uz_EnDat_frequency_selector

-The divider enum can be set manually and then transferred by a function to the proper divider.
+The divider enum can be set manually or selecting a frequency enum which is then transferred by the following function to the proper divider.

 .. doxygenfunction:: uz_EnDat_get_clk_frequency_divider_from_frequency

-bla+#,

-Test
+With both the control word and the divider setup you are good to go to start using that IP-Core in conjunction with the basic initialization functions: ``uz_EnDat_IP_core_init`` and ``uz_EnDat_IP_core_custom_init.c``.

+Additionally there are multiple adjustment settings so called "factors" that you can adjust to establish a connection to the sensor.

+.. doxygenenum:: uz_EnDat_factors

+The factors can be set by the following function with the factor enum as selector and the value you want to write.

+.. doxygenfunction:: uz_EnDat_write_factor

+Which leads to blabla.